 One may ask how this counting argument works for the other extremal self-dual theories.
 For general $k$ we define $N_k$ and $M_k$ by \be Z_k(q) = q^{-k} + \cdots + N_k \, q + \cdots + M_k \, q^{k+2} \ , \ee where $Z_k(q)$ is the extremal partition function.
-By the same token as above, the theory will have many null vectors if $M_k - N_k^2<0$.
+By the same token as above, the theory will have many null-vectors if $M_k - N_k^2<0$.
 For the first few values of $k$ we find the following numbers:

 We have checked these numbers for up to $k=150$, and the pattern seems to continue --- in fact it appears that $N_k^2\leq d_1 \, e^{-d_2 k} \,M_k$ for some constants $d_1$ and $d_2$.
-Thus this counting argument explains why the Monster theory has many low-lying null vectors.
-It also predicts that the same is true for the theory with $k=2$, but at least from this point of view, there are no indications that the theories with $k\geq 3$ should have many low-lying null vectors.
+Thus this counting argument explains why the Monster theory has many low-lying null-vectors.
+It also predicts that the same is true for the theory with $k=2$, but at least from this point of view, there are no indications that the theories with $k\geq 3$ should have many low-lying null-vectors.
 We regard this as evidence against the possibility that the extremal theories avoid the above contradiction.